-What then, is one of the simplest ways to get that added sugar consumption down?
+What are the simplest ways to get added and free sugar intake down?

 One: Look for foods under 5g total sugar/100g

-- Lactose is the naturally occurring sugar in dairy, and amounts of lactose in dairy products vary – there is little in hard cheeses, but more in milk and yoghurt.
-On average for milk and yoghurt, there are 4-5g (roughly 1 teaspoon) per 100g.
+- Lactose is the naturally occurring sugar in dairy.
+Amounts of lactose in dairy products vary – there is little in hard cheeses, but more in milk and yoghurt.
+On average milk and yoghurt, contains 4-5g (roughly 1 teaspoon) of lactose per 100g.
 If the label lists much over this, there is a good chance the remaining sugar is added.

-- Reading the ingredient list will indicate how much sugar or sweetener has been added to the product, which brings us to our next point.
+- Reading the ingredient list will indicate if and how much sugar or sweetener has been added to the product, which brings us to our next point.

 Two: Check the ingredient list

-There are over 60 different names for added sugars – which can be a daunting prospect to recall!
+As you can see by the list we’ve created below, there are many, many different names for added sugars.
+This can be a daunting prospect to recall!

 When scouring the ingredient list, the key things to keep in mind are:

-- The higher up the ingredient is on the list, the more added sugar there is!
-Ingredients are listed in order of quantity, so if you see a sugar lingering in first few ingredients, chances are the product is pretty high in the added sweet stuff.
+- The higher up the ingredient is on the list, the more added sugar there is.
+Ingredients are listed in order of quantity, so if you see a sugar lingering in first few ingredients, chances are the product is pretty high in added sweet stuff.

 - Words such as ‘sugar’, ‘syrup’, ‘juice’, ‘concentrate’ or even ‘crystals’ one should be wary of.